ngs-docs/2021-august-remote-computing/docs/07-automation-scripting.md

 Why and when would we want to use scripts vs. typing commands directly at the terminal?

-   - Automate: don't have to remember all the commands and type then one at a time
+   - Automate: don't have to remember all the commands and type them one at a time
    - Scale up: can use same script for multiple samples, multiple processes
    - Reproduce & share: easier to reproduce or share analyses because it's all written down
    - Version control: stay tuned for workshop 8!